ivantrj/BookAppSwiftUI/Guides/rejections.md

 In this guide, I'll highlight common mistakes made by app developers that lead to app rejections on the App Store, along with practical tips to avoid these pitfalls and ensure a smooth approval process.

 > [!IMPORTANT]
-> BookApp is not just a boilerpalte, it's a service.
+> SwiftReads is not just a boilerpalte, it's a service.
 Thank to that, you have my support when it comes to app rejections.
 Feel free to reach out to me on [Twitter](https://twitter.com/maros_petrus) and I will do my best to help in case your app gets rejected.

 ## Understanding App Store Guidelines